etsangsplk/go-sensor/README.md

 * Load capped sampling: add config support for zap sampling to put a cap on CPU and I/O load
 * Logger sampling: add support to emit a set sampling of traces (for example, 1% of http 200 requests)
 * Distributed tracing: integrate [opentracing-go](https://github.com/opentracing/opentracing-go)
-* Remote logging administration: set logging levels on registered loggers.
-Related to this would be support for logging 'channels'.
+* Logging administration: remotely set logging levels on registered loggers.
 * A separate dev tool for humanizing logs
-* Add fluent API
 * More middleware HTTP handlers and middleware features:
   * Support for X-DEBUG-TRACE http header to enable debug tracing for that request
   * Tenant context in request tracing
-  * HTTP request/response tracing (errors, sampled non-errors)
+  * HTTP access tracing (errors, sampled non-errors)

 ## Quick Start
 ### Basic Usage